Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: The Model

-Theoretical consistency requires the scalar potential to be bounded from below (BFB) and the high-energy $2\to2$ scalar scattering amplitudes to satisfy perturbative unitarity.
-Following Refs.~\cite{Kannike2012,CarvalhoCorrea:2025Z2n}, a set of sufficient BFB conditions is
+Theoretical consistency requires the scalar potential to be bounded from below (BFB), the dimensionless scalar couplings to remain perturbative, and the high-energy $2\to2$ scalar scattering amplitudes to satisfy perturbative unitarity.
+Following Refs.~\cite{Kannike2012,CarvalhoCorrea:2025Z2n}, the BFB conditions along the individual field directions are